beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *Availability Zones*: represent geographical locations, which are used in the allocation of VM instances in data storage.
 An Availability Zone consists of at least one Pod, and Secondary Storage, which is shared by all Pods in the Zone.
 - *Pods*: are collections of hardware configured to form Clusters.
-A pod can contain one or more Clusters, and a Layer 2 switch architecture, which is shared by all Clusters in that Pod.
+A Pod can contain one or more Clusters, and a Layer 2 switch architecture, which is shared by all Clusters in that Pod.
 - *Clusters*: are groups of identical physical hosts running the same hypervisor.
 A Cluster has a dedicated Primary Storage device, where the VM instances are hosted.